PennLINC/qsirecon/docs/preprocessing.rst

 these contain a lot of anatomical detail, they can also contain troublesome artefacts such as spin history, head motion and slice dropout.

-In QSIPrep versions up until 0.13, up to 3 b=0 images were selected per warped group as input to ``TOPUP``.
+In QSIRecon versions up until 0.13, up to 3 b=0 images were selected per warped group as input to ``TOPUP``.
 The images were selected to be evenly spaced within their acquisitions.

-In versions 0.13 and later, QSIPrep finds the "most representative" b=0 images per warped group.
+In versions 0.13 and later, QSIRecon finds the "most representative" b=0 images per warped group.
 A nearly identical approach is used in the developmental HCP pipelines, where a pairwise spatial correlation score is calculated between all b=0 images of the same warped group and the images